zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

-## Podcast Recording / Voiceovers / Radio Shows / Events / Live Streaming
+## Podcasts and Voice Over Recording

 ##### $50/hr - FREE editing for most services

-We have multiple spaces available to accommodate any size podcast or event.
+We have multiple acoustically treated spaces available to accommodate any size podcast or event.
 Whether its a one on one interview or a live event with an audience and live performance, we can help make it run smoothly and sound crystal clear.
 (Yes, we travel!)

 **_Book a FREE consultation to come talk to us and check out the studios in person._**